jasonukim/Team-Loop-Vision-Zero-Toronto/Data Analysis/Team Loop - Data Dictionary.md

 # Data Dictionary

 In selecting which datasets to use in the short amount of time available, we prioritized datasets which could give us the most information regarding our two outcome variables of interest (`number of collisions` and `KSI risk`) with the least amount of pre-processing and cleaning.

-The predicted `number of collisions` in a given neighbourhood or street is a regression problem, while the predicted `KSI risk` as defined as the probability of a collision leading to either a death or major injury (aka Killed or Seriously Injured) is a classification problem.

-Both approaches were used due to the nature of the Vision Zero Challenge - successful cities that have adopted Vision Zero like New York City prioritize high KSI zones, but there is a highly significant relationship between

 **Number of Datasets Used:** 12
 **Number of Datasets Created:** 3
-**Number of Unique Attributes:**

 The original source datasets are linked for reference.
 All work completed by [Jason U. Kim](mailto:hello@jasonukim.com).